engisalor/sketch-grammar-explorer/README.md

 **Skipping repeats**

 If `skip=True`, a call won't be repeated when an identical call has already been made.
 Repeats are identified using hashes of `call` dictionaries.
 If the contents of `"call"` change at all (even one character), they are considered unique calls.
 If `skip=False`, existing data is replaced when a new call has the same hash.

+**Asynchronous calling**

+When using a local server and with `wait=False`, SGEX enables asynchronous calling.
+This can increase performance substantially depending on the device.
+16 threads are used by default.

+**Discarding unwanted data with `keep`**

+SGEX saves the entire response for each API call by default. `keep` can be used to specify what data to keep and what to discard.
+For example, if `keep="concsize"` is set for `freqs` calls, only the absolute frequency is kept and the rest of the response is discarded.
+Currently, `keep` works for top-level items only, not nested JSON data.

 ### Notes